vargas88hugo/Programming_Challanges/README.md

 # Programming Challanges
-These are my solutions of the Skania book problems and other sources
+These are my solutions to the problems of Skania book and other sources